Particular/docs.particular.net/nservicebus/sagas/saga-not-found.md

 ### Concurrency

 Messages might be processed concurrently.
-If the saga is started by messages 1 but that did not yet complete thus create the saga state and message 2 is processed which depends on the existance of the saga state this message will be discarded with saga not found.
+If the saga is started by message A but did not complete yet (the saga state is not persisted yet) and message B, which depends on the existence of the saga state, is processed, it will be discarded with a saga not found error.

 Symptoms: